Annapolis: Boat City

 Whether you launch from the newly renovated two-lane Truxton Park boat ramp on Spa Creek or from the huge 22-lane Sandy Point ramps just north of the city on the Chesapeake Bay, there are a number of one-day trips for a lunch stop so long as the weather cooperates.
 To the north, Baltimore is an easy 20-mile run; Rock Hall, Maryland on the Eastern Shore across the bay is a classic waterman's village with a protected harbor and waterfront dining, and historic St. Michaels is 30 miles away.
 Any trip out of Annapolis will include a view of the 4.3-mile-long Chesapeake Bay Bridge that connects the Eastern Shore with the mainland.

 Speaking of lunch, Levitt has asked local politicians (and a few presidents) to tell him the ingredients of their favorite sandwich so he can offer it with their name on the menu.
 Governor Martin O'Malley, for instance, has a sandwich named in his honor made of roast beef, provolone, and horseradish on rye.
 While Levitt offers more than 70 "named" sandwiches, he still includes a bologna sandwich and a hotdog as choices, too.
 For some reason, no politician has asked for those particular ingredients to be included in a sandwich with their name.
 Still, everyone makes the effort to stop in at 8:30 from time to time to partake in the Pledge of Allegiance.
 Depending on the particular day, and the time of year, you can count on a collection of boat owners to be there too.

-It's the route for boaters along the Intracoastal Waterway, but the ICW's magenta line is sorely in need of an update
+It's the route for boaters along the ICW, but the magenta line is sorely in need of an update

-Whether planned or by chance, these retirees have incorporated boating into their golden years in fun and unusual ways.
+These retirees have incorporated boating into their golden years in fun and unusual ways